Brentwood Public Library — Brentwood, CA

-The City of Brentwood is upgrading its public library to better serve as a central community hub.
-New construction (a two-story main building and adjacent one-story community room) will replace the former library, paving the way for innovative use of emerging materials.
-Holmes Structures is providing structural engineering design for the project.
+The City of Brentwood has upgraded its public library to better serve as a central community hub.
+A new two-story main library building and adjacent one-story community room replaced the former library, paving the way for the innovative use of emerging materials.
+Holmes Structures provided structural engineering design for the project.

-The two-story main building will include a children’s area and story time nook on the ground floor as well as additional library space on the upper level.
-The main building is organized around a central double height space with a feature stair.
-There will also be a seismically separate one-story community room adjacent to the main building.
-The various areas will be connected with a central exterior courtyard featuring plants native to California in filtration planters.
+The main library building includes a children’s area and story time nook on the ground floor, as well as additional library space on the upper level.
+The building is organized around a central double-height space with a feature stair.
+A seismically separate one-story community room stands adjacent to the main library.
+The two structures are connected with a central exterior courtyard featuring plants native to California in an arrangement of filtration planters.